briankeane/simpleNodeServerCourse/1-Intro.md

 node [filepath]
 ```

-so for this you type:
+so to execute what we just made, type
 ```
 node example.js
 ```

-Node will open the file and execute every statement in order.
+Node will open the file 'example.js' and execute every statement in the order that it appears.
+Just like a c or basic program.
 It will print the first two statements, and then execute the third statement.

 It does not print 'hi i am brian' because the function does not actually get called anywhere -- the statement just loads that function into the variable called 'sayName'.